zapPilot/docs/docs/faq.md

 ### What networks does Zap Pilot support?

-We operate across multiple networks:
+Zap Pilot operates across multiple networks:

-- **Base:** Maximum security and institutional trust
+- **Base** – High security and institutional-grade trust
-- **Arbitrum:** Lower fees, mature DeFi ecosystem
+- **Arbitrum** – Low fees and a mature DeFi ecosystem
-- **Optimism:** Innovation hub with unique opportunities
+- **Optimism** – A hub for innovation and emerging opportunities

-Each operations are all multichain strategy so no matter which chain you start it would automatically bridge and allocate funds to other chains as well
+All strategies are multichain by design.
+No matter which network you start from, your funds will be automatically bridged and allocated across chains.

 ### How do I track my performance?